tylertitsworth/5th-age-srd/Classes/Paladin.md

 ### Lay on Hands

-Twice per day as a quick action, you can heal yourself or an ally next to you with a touch.
+Twice per full recovery as a quick action, you can heal yourself or an ally next to you with a touch.
 You spend the recovery while the recipient heals as if they had spent the recovery.

 #### Adventurer Feat